 How To Maintain Wood Flooring

-Wooden floors are beautiful, elegant and timeless and, with proper care, should last for decades.
+Luxury wooden floors are beautiful, elegant and timeless and, with proper care, should last for decades.
 The natural strength and warmth of wood have been used for centuries and to this day, it remains the material of choice for flooring.
 Whether you’ve had a new solid or engineered wood floor installed, stripped back an old floor or used reclaimed boards, ongoing maintenance is key to making sure they last a lifetime.

 So, what’s the best way to look after your wood floor and keep it looking good?
 It’s not difficult and doesn’t require a great amount of work, just a consistent approach.
 Taking care of your floor will be easy if you follow the advice below.